 Optional fun additions

 We all go into the wilderness for different reasons.
 Make a little room in your backpack for at least one luxury item that will add to the fun at camp or help you build memories.
-It’s a good idea to check with your hiking buddies on this to make sure you don’t end up with 4 sets of playing cards.
+It’s a good idea to check with your hiking buddies to ensure you don’t end up with 4 sets of playing cards.

-For longer trips, there are additional core essential items you are likely to need over the course of a few days and longer:
+For longer trips, there are additional core essential items you are likely to need for a few days and longer:

 - Lip balm